Using augmented toys to facilitate play in children with visual impairments

 Social and cognitive development

 With fewer opportunities to learn from observation and imitation, these children may experience difficulties in joint attention, understanding non-verbal behavior, and cooperative play.
-By playing alone more often, the development of complex playing forms, such as symbolic or pretend play, can be delayed up to two years compared to sighted children.
+By playing alone more often, their development of complex playing forms, such as symbolic or pretend play, can be delayed up to two years compared to sighted children.

 Can parents help?